gigagrug/schema/README.md

 # Schema
-All in one CLI tool for the database | SQLite, libSQL, PostgreSQL, MySQL, MariaDB
+All in one CLI tool for the database | SQLite, libSQL, Turso, PostgreSQL, MySQL, MariaDB

 ![schema](./docs/assets/schema.png)